JoGall/jogall.github.io/aboutme.md

 About
 ---------
-Data-driven evolutionary biologist with expertise in data analysis and interpretation; experienced in the design and conduct of experimental work from the ground-up.
-Seeking data analyst roles in order to transition into the field of data science, ideally in areas of biological science or health care analytics.
+I'm a evolutionary biologist who loves data of all kinds.
+Finished my [Ph.D. on insect immunology](http://etheses.whiterose.ac.uk/12275/) in 2016; now seeking to transition into the field of data science by cutting my teeth in a variety of data analyst roles.
+I'm a massive football (soccer) nerd and like to test out new methods for analysis and visualisation using football data (see my blog posts).

 Research Interests
 ---------
-automated image analysis, motion tracking, trajectory analysis, time series analysis, web scraping, text mining, predictive analytics
+data mining + web scraping, predictive analytics, machine learning, automated image analysis, motion tracking, spatiotemporal data, time series analysis

 ---------